 The information on this page is for the families, carers and friends of service users at Graham Anderson House and will give an insight into what we do, together with an overview of the assessment and rehabilitation process.

-At the Brain Injury Rehabilitation Trust (BIRT) we guide service users through the entire process of rehabilitation, as well as offering support, education and continuing help to their families, carers and friends.
+At the Brain Injury Rehabilitation Trust (BIRT) we understand that head injury and acquired brain injury can affect the whole family; we guide service users through the entire process of rehabilitation, as well as offering support, education and continuing help to their families, carers and friends.
 We actively promote the involvement of families in the rehabilitation process, and home leave is encouraged wherever possible.
-The duration of placements at Graham Anderson House varies, depending on the service user's level of need and their potential for rehabilitation.

-The clinical team at Graham Anderson House comprises professionals from a wide range of disciplines.
+Our clinical team comprises professionals from a wide range of disciplines.
 They are all recognised in their field as having special expertise in the management of brain injury.
 The team is led by a consultant in neuropsychology and rehabilitation and includes clinical psychologists, nurses, speech and language therapists, physiotherapists, occupational therapists and rehabilitation support workers.

 Clinical practice is based on a neurobehavioural approach and focuses on a combination of social and behavioural interventions to aid recovery of independence.
 The emphasis of assessment is on a systematic and structured observation of behaviour and skills in everyday situations and tasks.

 Clinical governance is promoted through BIRT's Clinical Executive, a national forum comprising consultants in neuropsychology and rehabilitation from across the Brain Injury Rehabilitation Trust's (BIRT) services.
 Led by Dr Sue Copstick, the Clinical Executive is committed to promoting clinical governance, training and research, as well as developing and reviewing clinical policies and procedures.